fraher/humanloop_primer/README.md

 1. **Load Environment Variables**: Ensure that your environment variables are correctly loaded.

-2. **Initialize Humanloop and Azure Clients**: The script initializes these clients using the provided API keys.
+2. **Initialize HumanLoop and Azure Clients**: The script initializes these clients using the provided API keys.

 3. **Execute the Evaluation**: Run the script to evaluate the model's ability to extract first names.
 The evaluation utilizes a set of predefined evaluators like Exact Match and Levenshtein Distance.